aloysius-pgast/crypto-exchanges-gateway/README.md

 ## Installation

-Install dependencies
+* Install dependencies

 ```
 npm install
 ```

-Copy sample config
+* Copy sample config

 ```
 cp config/config.sample.json config/config.json
 ```

-Check [documentation](doc/config.adoc) for detailed information on each config section
+Check [documentation in _doc_ directory](doc/config.adoc) for detailed information on each config section

-Start gateway
+* Start gateway

 ```
 node gateway.js
 ```

-Check which exchanges are enabled
+* Check which exchanges are enabled

 Open http://127.0.0.1:8000/exchanges/ in your browser.
 You should see JSON content such as below :